 For the 4 fly mid side peg points you might get away with using long lightweight 3g Ti wires.
 For the two vestibules I use two 23cm Y profile pegs or 18cm hooks.
 For the 4 corners and two guys use either Y profiles, 16cm alloy V pegs, 18cm alloy hooks or Easton nails.

 It has a substantially mesh inner with a solid ceiling to catch condensation and solid panels around the head and to the side of feet.
 It has large mesh doors.
 The mesh has kept out all sized insects.

 |Inside is roomy for 1 and doable, but a bit of a squeeze, for 2 persons on good terms.|

 |High country camp on the Jamieson River, poised for a summit bid on the scrub-defended Mt McDonald.|

 This is a well made robust tent.
 I am impressed with the ventilation system and it doesn't suffer from condensation issues.
 There is plenty of head and foot room.
-This tent delivers at a reasonable price.
+This tent delivers and it can be found at a reasonable price.